 Regional Manager Asia-Pacific, Intertanko

-Wilkins manages INTERTANKO’s Asia representative office in Singapore.
+Tim Wilkins manages INTERTANKO’s Asia representative office in Singapore.
 He is also responsible for the Association’s major issues in the region, as well as specific key issues worldwide.

-Wilkins joined INTERTANKO in early 1999 in London, where he gained considerable technical and political experience representing the tanker industry at the IMO and within the EU in Brussels.
+Tim joined INTERTANKO in early 1999 in London, where he gained considerable technical and political experience representing the tanker industry at the IMO and within the EU in Brussels.
 He has held a wide range of positions within the Association including Regional Manager for Greece, Italy and Cyprus; Secretary to INTERTANKO’s Executive Committee; and, Secretary to INTERTANKO’s Hellenic Mediterranean Panel.